Raw Material Preparation

-Autoclaved Aerated Concrete (AAC) is produced by mixing pulverized fly ash, cement, gypsum, lime, water and a small quantity of aluminium powder, soluble oil, plastic squeeze.
+Autoclaved Aerated Concrete (AAC) is produced by mixing pulverized fly ash, cement, gypsum, lime, water, and a small quantity of aluminium powder, soluble oil, and plastic squeeze.

 Conecc’s fully automated batching plant enables accurate dosing, weighing and mixing of all the raw materials.
 The mixture is then poured into moulds, where chemical reactions cause it to rise like a cake.

 After the cake has attained sufficient strength, it is removed from the mould and cut with wires into blocks with precision accuracy.